Stanford wins first national championship since 1992

 Stanford players hug as confetti falls in San Antonio's Alamodome.

-Stanford's Francesca Belibi grabs a rebound in front of Arizona's Trinity Baptiste.
+Stanford's Francesca Belibi grabs a rebound in front of Baptiste.

 Fans sit among cardboard cutouts at the game.
 Fan attendance was limited throughout the tournament.